Chapter 3:

 "Mah apologies for the earlier scare, darlin's.
 Mah name is Voluntina B. Widow, entrepreneur, and the sole proprietress of this here fahn establishment."

-My hand was shaking a little as I held up my badge.
-Also, my heart was still pounding in my chest.
+My hand shook a little as I held up my badge.
+My heart was still pounding in my chest.

-The moment we heard the voice behind us, Aki and I instantly jumped in opposite directions, a little frightened as we thought the place was empty.
+The moment we heard the voice behind us, Aki and I instantly jumped in opposite directions, frightened as we'd thought the place was empty.
 It also didn't help that when we turned, we instantly came face to face with a giant half-woman, half-spider creature who was staring at us and grinning.

-Voluntina B. Widow was what was known as a jorogumo, a half human, half arachnid magical creature.
-They weren't as popular in Japan as many other magical creatures, that's why seeing them sometimes can be a bit of a fright among civilians.
+Voluntina B. Widow was what was known as a jorogumo, a half-human, half-arachnid magical creature.
+They weren't as common in Japan as many other magical beings, which was why seeing one could be a bit of a fright for civilians.

 "Ah do offer mah sincere apologies, captain," she said.
 "Please, whah can I do y’all for?
 Drinks?
 Cream puffs?
 Sugar buns?"